 In the second stage, we will collect quantitative and qualitative data simultaneously.
-Personal meetings will be coordinated with the participants, who will receive an explanation of the study and sign an informed consent form.
-Following this, they will complete the questionnaires and the interviews will be conducted.
-The questionnaires will be filled out anonymously.
-The interviews will be recorded and transcribed, and all identifying details will be omitted from the interview transcripts.
-The raw data will be saved and stored by the principal investigators and will be protected with a password.
-In the third stage, data analysis will be conducted in collaboration with the students with ADHD who were partners in designing the research and who will function as research assistants.
+Personal meetings will be coordinated with participants, who will receive an explanation of the study and sign an informed consent form.
+They will then complete the questionnaires anonymously, and we will conduct, record and transcribe the interviews, omitting all participant-identifying details from the transcripts.
+The raw data will be saved, protected with a password, and stored by the principal investigators.

+The third stage involves conducting data analysis together with the students with ADHD who were partners in designing the research and who will serve as research assistants.

-In the fourth stage, a focus group will be held with the students who participated in the previous stages, to discuss an optimal work model and its feasibility.
-The focus group meetings will be recorded and transcribed.
-Identifying details on participants will remain confidential.
-In the fifth phase, a pilot project for the implementation of the proposed work model will be conducted, in collaboration with supporting entities at the college.
+In the fourth stage, we will reconvene a focus group with the students who participated in the previous stages to discuss an optimal working model and its feasibility.
+These meetings will be recorded and transcribed, with participants’ identifying details remaining confidential.

+The fifth phase consists of a pilot project implementing the proposed working model together with supporting bodies at the college.

-In the final phase, another focus group will be convened with the students who participated in designing and conducting the research, to provide feedback on the pilot project, and to collaboratively formulate the final work model.
+In the final phase, the focus group will reconvene to provide feedback on the pilot project and collaboratively formulate the final working model.

+The following summarizes the research stages:

+Phase 1

+Research design (defining the research goals and research questions) in collaboration with students with ADHD (completed)

+Phase 2

+Collecting qualitative data—semi-structured, in-depth interviews with students with ADHD

+Collecting quantitative data—questionnaires completed by students with ADHD

+Phase 3

+Focus group analysis of preliminary findings

+Phase 4

+Presenting final findings to focus group and exchanging ideas for developing a working model

+Formulating the finalized working model

+Phase 5

+Preliminary pilot project for implementing the recommended working model

+Phase 6

+Eliciting focus group feedback on pilot project

 Data Analysis Procedures

-An inductive-comparative method will be used to analyze the thematic content of the data collected in the personal interviews.
-First, units of meaning will be identified in the texts.
-Then these will be coded into categories.
-Following this, a lateral sub-analysis will be performed in order to identify meanings and patterns common among the interviewees, as well as their unique perceptions (Bengtsson, 2016).
+An inductive-comparative method will be used to analyze the thematic content of the personal interviews’ collected data.
+Units of meaning will be identified in the texts before being coded into categories.
+A lateral subanalysis will be then performed to identify meanings and patterns common among the interviewees and their unique perceptions (Bengtsson, 2016).
 The focus group will determine criteria for mapping best practices.
-Suggestions they offer during the meeting will form the basis for formulating the recommended work model.
+Suggestions participants offer during interviews will form the basis for formulating the recommended working model.

-To analyze the quantitative data, we will use descriptive statistics to assess the accommodations and supports provided to students, and to describe their perceptions of their level of academic self-efficacy and mental well-being.
-Linear regression tests will be used to identify the factors that predict academic self-efficacy and mental well-being.
+To analyze the quantitative data, we will use descriptive statistics to assess the accommodations and supports students receive and to describe their perceptions of their levels of academic self-efficacy and mental well-being.
+Linear regression tests will be used to identify factors predicting academic self-efficacy and mental well-being.